-- 5.1 Prior to the grant of a Premises Licence the Police and any authorised person as defined by the Act may at any reasonable time enter the premises to which the application relates to assess the effect of the grant of the licence on the Licensing Objectives. - 5.2 Once premises are licensed it is essential that they are maintained and operated so as to ensure the continued promotion of the licensing objectives, compliance with the Act and any conditions attached to the licence.
-The Licensing Authority will make arrangements to risk assess licensed premises and take appropriate enforcement action. - 5.3 The Licensing Authority will be guided by the Gambling Commission's Guidance to Licensing Authorities in the exercise of its functions under the Gambling Act.
-The Licensing Authority when exercising a specified regulatory function, including an inspection function under Part 15 of the Gambling Act, or the instigation of criminal proceedings under section 346 of the Act, will also have regard to the statutory principles of good regulation when exercising such functions in accordance with the Legislative and Regulatory Reform Act 2006.
-The Licensing Authority will also have regard to the requirements of the Regulators' Code published by the Department for Business, Energy and Industrial Strategy.
-The regulatory activities of the Licensing Authority will be carried out in a way that is transparent, accountable, proportionate, consistent and targeted at cases in which action is required.

-In accordance with the Gambling Commission's Guidance to Licensing Authorities this Licensing Authority will endeavour to avoid duplication with other regulatory regimes so far as possible.

-- 5.4 The main enforcement and compliance role for this Licensing Authority in terms of the Gambling Act 2005 will be to ensure compliance with the Premises Licences and other permissions which it authorises.
+- 7.1 Prior to the grant of a Premises Licence the Police and any authorised person as defined by the Act may at any reasonable time enter the premises to which the application relates to assess the effect of the grant of the licence on the licensing objectives. - 7.2 Once premises are licensed it is essential that they are maintained and operated so as to ensure the continued promotion of the licensing objectives, compliance with the Act and any conditions attached to the licence.
+The Authority will make arrangements to risk assess licensed premises and take appropriate enforcement action. - 7.3 The Authority will be guided by the Gambling Commission's Guidance to Licensing Authorities in the exercise of its functions under the Gambling Act.
+The Authority when exercising a specified regulatory function, including an inspection function under Part 15 of the Gambling Act, or the instigation of criminal proceedings under section 346 of the Act, will also have regard to the statutory principles of good regulation when exercising such functions in accordance with the Legislative and Regulatory Reform Act 2006.
+The Authority will also have regard to the requirements of the Regulators' Code published by the Department for Business, Energy and Industrial Strategy.
+The regulatory activities of the Authority will be carried out in a way that is transparent, accountable, proportionate, consistent and targeted at cases in which action is required. - 7.4 In accordance with the Gambling Commission's Guidance to Licensing Authorities the Authority will endeavour to avoid duplication with other regulatory regimes so far as possible. - 7.5 The main enforcement and compliance role for the Authority in terms of the Gambling Act 2005 will be to ensure compliance with the Premises Licences and other permissions which it authorises.
 The Gambling Commission will be the enforcement body for the Operating and Personal Licences.
-Concerns about manufacture, supply or repair of gaming machines will not be dealt with by the Licensing Authority but will be notified to the Gambling Commission. - 5.5 This Licensing Authority will also keep itself informed of developments in relation to the work of Regulatory Delivery in its consideration of the regulatory functions of local authorities. - The Licensing Authority's enforcement protocols will be available upon request to the Licensing department.
-Our risk methodology will also be available upon request.
-The Licensing Authority will also have regard to good practice in regulation contained in The Regulator's Code introduced by the Department for Business, Energy and Industrial Strategy. - 5.7 The Licensing Authority will also, as recommended by the Gambling Commission's Guidance to Licensing Authorities, adopt a risk-based inspection programme.
-The Licensing Authority will liaise with Northumbria Police, Tyne and Wear Fire and Rescue Service and Planning and Regulatory Services to co-ordinate and maximise the effect of inspection and enforcement under the Act.
-This protocol will provide for the targeting of resources towards problem and high risk premises.

-5.8 The Licensing Authority will risk rate all premises and inspection will be carried out on the following basis:-
+Concerns about manufacture, supply or repair of gaming machines will not be dealt with by the Licensing Authority but will be notified to the Gambling Commission.

+- 7.6 The Authority will also keep itself informed of developments in relation to the work of Regulatory Delivery in its consideration of the regulatory functions of local authorities. - 7.7 The Authority's enforcement protocols will be available upon request to the Licensing department.
+The Authority's risk methodology will also be available upon request.
+The Authority will also have regard to good practice in regulation contained in The Regulator's Code introduced by the Department for Business, Energy and Industrial Strategy. - 7.8 The Authority will also, as recommended by the Gambling Commission's Guidance to Licensing Authorities, adopt a risk-based inspection programme.
+The Authority will liaise with Northumbria Police, Tyne and Wear Fire and Rescue Service and Planning and Regulatory Services to co-ordinate and maximise the effect of inspection and enforcement under the Act.
+This protocol will provide for the targeting of resources towards problem and high risk premises. - 7.9 The Authority will risk rate all premises and inspection will be carried out on the following basis: -